A Novel Asynchronous UWB Positioning System for Autonomous Trucks in an Automated Container Terminal 2020-01-1026

-As a key technology to autonomous vehicles, high precise positioning is essential for automated container terminals to implement intelligent dispatching and to improve container transport efficiency.
-In view of the unstable performance of global positioning system (GPS) in some circumstances, an ultra wide band (UWB) positioning system is developed for autonomous trucks in an automated container terminal.
-In this paper, an asynchronous structure is adopted in the system and a three-dimension (3D) localization method is proposed.
-Other than a traditional UWB positioning system with a server, in this asynchronous system, positions are calculated in vehicle.
-Therefore, propagation delays from the server to vehicles are eliminated and real-time performance of the system can be significantly improved.
-Traditional 3D localization methods based on TDOA are mostly invalid with anchors in the same plane.
-However, in order to guarantee anchors and tags in line of sight (LOS), anchors have to be installed in a vertical plane under the tyre cranes.
-Coping with this problem, an improved method is presented, which overcomes the matrix singularity.
+As a critical technology for autonomous vehicles, high precise positioning is essential for automated container terminals to implement intelligent dispatching and to improve container transport efficiency.
+Because of the unstable performance of global positioning system (GPS) in some circumstances, an ultra wide band (UWB) positioning system is developed for autonomous trucks in an automated container terminal.
+In this paper, an asynchronous structure is adopted in the system, and a three-dimensional (3D) localization method is proposed.
+Other than a traditional UWB positioning system with a server, in this asynchronous system, positions are calculated in the vehicle.
+Therefore, propagation delays from the server to vehicles are eliminated, and the real-time performance can be significantly improved.
+Traditional 3D localization methods based on time difference of arrival (TDOA) are mostly invalid with anchors in the same plane.
+However, in order to guarantee anchors and tags in line of sight (LOS), anchors have to be installed in a vertical plane under the tire cranes.
+Given this problem, an improved method is presented, which overcomes the matrix singularity.
 Three hyperboloids can be drawn according to three TDOAs.
 Either two of them intersect to a plane curve, summing up to three planes in all.
 Two of them intersect in one line.
-The line and the hyperboloids intersect at two symmetrical points about the anchor plane.
-Then positions of tags can be easily confirmed as positional relations between trucks and the anchor plane have been determined when anchors installed.
+The line and the hyperboloids intersect at two symmetrical points about the anchor-plane.
+Then positions of tags can be quickly confirmed as positional relations between trucks and the anchor-plane have been determined when anchors installed.
 Extensive experiments have been conducted to evaluate the performance in comparison to existing TDOA methods.
-As shown by experimental results, the proposed method performs better than traditional methods in location accuracy and robustness.
+As shown by experimental results, the proposed method performs better than traditional methods in location accuracy and stability.